 The research design for this project was based on standard cultural resources survey methods and the consultant's 29 years of experience in historic preservation and surveys in the field.
 The survey conformed to procedures outlined in National Register Bulletin 24: Guidelines for Local Surveys: A Basis for Preservation Planning, the State Historic Preservation Office "Minimum Guidelines for Professional Surveys of Historic Properties," and the Secretary of the Interior's Standards and Guidelines.
 Evaluations utilized the criteria established in National Register Bulletin 15: How to Apply the National Register Criteria for Evaluation.
 The Missouri Architectural/Historic Inventory forms were completed utilizing the Access database developed by Sara Bularzik and following guidelines set by the state.
-In addition to entering information from the city's building permit files where available for each property, descriptions and historic information for each property, mapping and photographs were incorporated into each of the completed inventory forms as well as the final report.
+In addition to entering information for each property, mapping and photographs were incorporated into each of the completed inventory forms as well as the final report.
 The street facades of all properties were photographed and photo logs prepared according to the state's guidelines.
 Some of these digital images were used at the public meetings held in conjunction with this project and kept for use in the presentation of a later district nomination before the Missouri Advisory Council on Historic Preservation.